- Advertisement -

 “It is a great thing to have everyone come together; it is my favorite thing: seeing the fellowship between everyone,” she said.
 “It is great to see how this community, all over the community, whether it be musicians or everyday people, business people, they were all coming to support special needs in Autism.”

-Rockin’ on the Chain started four years ago as an outgrowth of a similar fundraiser, Rockin on the River, which ran for nearly a decade.
-John Straughn, event founder and chairman, appreciates how much Rockin’on the Chain has grown since its inception.
+Rockin on the Chain started four years ago as an outgrowth of a similar fundraiser, Rockin on the River, which ran for nearly a decade.
+John Straughn, event founder and chairman, appreciates how much Rockin on the Chain has grown since its inception.

 This year especially saw a larger turnout than previous years, with Straughn citing an average 30 percent increase over the past few years.
-He owes the success to the promotion and marketing, whether on social media, through news sites like the Daily Ridge, or even by word-of-mouth.
+He owes the success to the promotion and marketing, whether on social media, through new sites like the Daily Ridge, or even by word-of-mouth.

-“I think the word is getting out that this is a good event,” he said.
+“I think the word is getting out [that] this is a good event,” he said.
 “Everyone looks forward to it every year…and people come and have a good time.
 It is family fun, no one gets into trouble or out of line.
 We get everybody to come in by car, by boat, or on foot.
 Haven’t seen anyone parachute in yet, but maybe one day.”

-Over the past four years, Rockin’ on the Chain has contributed just over $196,000 to the Winter Haven Public Library, helping fund the creation of a sensory garden, as well as to Victory Ridge Academy and the Winter Haven Hospital Foundation.
+Over the past four years, Rockin’ on the Chain has contributed a just over $196,000 to the Winter Haven Public Library, helping fund the creation of a sensory garden, as well as to Victory Ridge Academy and the Winter Haven Hospital Foundation.

 Rockin’ on the Chain 2026 proudly donated $64,161 in proceeds to the Winter Haven Hospital Foundation, supporting programs for individuals with autism and special needs.

 “Everything came together for a good time,” Straughn said.
 “We raised some good money in partnership with the Winter Haven Hospital Foundation, and that has helped our organization to partner with them a lot.
 So, I am pleased.
 The music turned out great.
-And we are ready to do it again next year.”
+And we hope to do it again next year.”

 Come out and join the fun next year April 2nd, 3rd and 4th, 2027!